chinamike65/hugo-tuolesi/content/book3/book3en.md

 Tibetan Buddhist monks have 253 precepts, all of which must be pure.

-If the teacher has received the Bodhisattva Precepts, the Bodhisattva Precepts has eighteen fundamental precepts and forty-six secondary precepts, and these precepts must be pure.
+If the teacher has taken the Bodhisattva Vows, the Bodhisattva Vows divided into eighteen fundamental vows and forty-six secondary vows, these precepts must be pure and unbroken.

-Likewise, if one takes the Tantric precepts, the fourteen fundamental precepts and eight falling precepts of the Tantric vehicle must also be purified.
+Likewise, if one takes the Tantric vows, the fourteen fundamental precepts and eight secondary precepts of the Tantric vehicle must also be impeccably upheld.

 Purity of discipline is the first condition of being a guru.

 (2) Fully understand the Buddhadharma

- There are 84,000 Dharma gates, and as a guru, one must understand the various points
+ There are 84,000 Dharma gates, and as a guru, one must understand the various points.

 34

-The way of the party.
+The way of the Gelug School.

-It is necessary to understand the method of sutra, otherwise, it will be misunderstood and rejected.
+It is necessary to understand the many Sutras, otherwise teachings will be misunderstood and rejected.

-These are all slander, and are extremely bad karma.
+These misunderstandings or leading others to misunderstand are all forms of slandering the Dharma, and bring extremely bad karma.

 Being able to fully understand the Dharma is the second condition for being a guru.

 (3) Masters with great compassion and great kindness must have a great compassionate heart that wishes all sentient beings to have happiness and the causes of happiness, and a great compassionate heart that wishes all sentient beings to be free from suffering and the causes of suffering.

-You must teach the Dharma for the sake of saving sentient beings with compassion, not for the sake of Dharmame and fortune.
+You must teach the Dharma for the sake of saving sentient beings with compassion, not for the sake of fame and fortune.

 (4) Purity of Lineage

- Guru must have a Lineage, not only the Lineage, but also the Lineage must be pure.
+ A Guru must have a Lineage.

+ Not only the Lineage, but the Lineage must be pure.

-Our Lineage is from Sakyamuni Buddha to Manjushri Bodhisattva and Maitreya Bodhisattva, and slowly to Venerable Atisha, Master Tsongkhapa, and then from Gyaltsab Je and Kedrub Je to the fourth Panchen Lama. , the third Gongtang Rinpoche, and finally to Rako Rinpoche, and Rako Rinpoche to Dharma Master Yongzeng.
+Our Lineage extends from Sakyamuni Buddha to Manjushri Bodhisattva and Maitreya Bodhisattva, then on to Venerable Atisha, Master Tsongkhapa, and then from Gyaltsab Je and Kedrub Je to the fourth Panchen Lama, the third Gongtang Rinpoche, and finally to Rako Rinpoche, and Rako Rinpoche to Dharma Master Yongzeng.

 35

-From Buddha Shakyamuni to Venerable Atisha was the lineage of the Great Prajna Sutra.
+From Buddha Shakyamuni to Venerable Atisha was the lineage of the Prajna Paramita Sutra.
 During that period, the deep and broad paths were transmitted separately.

-Beginning with Venerable Atisha, the lineages of the deep and broad stages were combined into one.
+Beginning with Venerable Atisha, the lineages of the deep and broad paths were combined into one.

-In this way, for the lineage of the entire Bodhi path, from Buddha Shakyamuni to Dharma King Yongzeng is the forty-fifth generation, and Dharma King Yongzeng passed it on to me, the lineage is very pure and complete.
+In this way, for the lineage of the entire path to enlightenment, from Buddha Shakyamuni to Dharma King Yongzeng reaches the forty-fifth generation, and Dharma King Yongzeng passed it on to me, the lineage is very pure and unbroken.

-It has been more than 2,500 years since the birth of Buddha Shakyamuni, and the reason why the lineage of the path has only gone through forty-five generations is that in the lineage of the Bodhi path, many lineage masters have lived in the world for a long time.
+It has been more than 2,500 years since the birth of Buddha Shakyamuni, and the reason why the lineage of the path has only gone through forty-five generations is that in the lineage of the Bodhi path, many lineage masters lived in the world for a long time.

-For example, Nagarjuna Bodhisattva lived for over 600 years, his disciple Yueshen Bodhisattva lived for over 350 years, and there are many other long-lived lineage masters.
+For example, Nagarjuna Bodhisattva lived for over 600 years, his disciple Chandrakirti Bodhisattva lived for over 350 years, and there are many other long-lived lineage masters.

 The lineage of other dharmas has already exceeded forty-five generations.

 Purity of lineage is extremely important.

-The pure lineage means that the Dharma taught by the guru started from Buddha Shakyamuni and passed down from generation to generation without increase or decrease.
+The pure lineage means that the Dharma taught by the guru started from Buddha Shakyamuni and was passed down unchanged from generation to generation.

-In the process of teaching the Dharma, the master's own understandings and concepts were not added, or some masters thought they were wrong, and then eliminated the Dharma meaning of the lineage; and each generation of the masters of the lineage never gave up on their own masters. confidence.
+In the process of teaching the Dharma, the master's own understandings and concepts were not added.

+Some masters admitted that they themselves were wrong, and then eliminated the Dharma meaning of the lineage.
+And each generation of the masters of the lineage have never lost confidence in their own masters.

-Now, when many masters teach the Dharma, they will consciously or unintentionally add their own opinions and ideas, and pass them on to their disciples, such as "What do I think?" and so on.
+Nowadays, many masters, when teaching the Dharma, will consciously or unintentionally add their own opinions and ideas, and pass them on to their disciples, such as "In my opinion ..." and so on.

 36

-This kind of master loses the pure lineage, or destroys the cleanliness of the lineage, so the Dharma handed down is not pure and complete.
+This kind of master breaks the pure lineage, or destroys the cleanliness of the lineage, so the Dharma handed down is not pure and complete.

-The San Shi Dao that I teach you is passed down from the masters of the past generations, until my master passed it on to me and taught it to me, and it has been passed down to you in its entirety. ", and then added are all the Dharma passed down by Buddhas and Bodhisattvas, and what ordinary people think is not necessarily the Dharma.
+The The Three Principal Aspects of the Path that I teach you is passed down from the masters of the past generations, until my master passed it on to me and taught it to me, and it has been passed down to you in its entirety.
+There is no such phrase as "In my opinion ..."

+What is added after that is all the Dharma passed down by Buddhas and Bodhisattvas, and ordinary people's opinions are not necessarily the Dharma.

-Having a lineage, and the lineage is pure and complete, is the fourth condition for being a guru.
+Having a pure and complete lineage is the fourth condition for being a guru.

-(5) Understanding emptiness
+(5) Understanding Emptiness

 Understanding emptiness means being able to understand emptiness through words and language.

 As a teacher, it is best to realize emptiness.

 Because the root of liberation is the realization of emptiness.

 If you don't realize emptiness, you must at least understand emptiness.
-If your teacher doesn't understand emptiness, you can't talk about emptiness, and you can't guide your disciples on the path to liberation.
+If your teacher doesn't understand emptiness, he can't talk about emptiness, and he can't guide his disciples on the path to liberation.

 These are the five basic conditions that you need to have to be a guru.

 37

-There is a difference between a teacher and a guru.
-A teacher needs to meet the above five conditions, and a teacher must have the will and wisdom to save all sentient beings.
-The "Master" we usually say does not necessarily have to meet these conditions.
+There is a difference between a guru and a normal master.
+A gura needs to meet the above five conditions, and a guru must have the will and wisdom to save all sentient beings.
+The "Master" we usually refer to does not necessarily have to meet these conditions.

-Therefore, when taking refuge in Tibetan Buddhism, one must take refuge in the guru; the main purpose of the practice of Theravada Buddhism is to save oneself, so the master of Theravada is called the teacher, not the guru.
+Therefore, when taking refuge in Tibetan Buddhism, one must take refuge in the guru.
+The main aim of the practice of Theravada Buddhism is to save oneself, so the master of Theravada is called the teacher, not the guru.

-In general, if you want to worship a guru, you must worship a guru who meets the above five conditions.
+In general, if you want to follow a guru, you must follow a guru who meets the above five conditions.

-Guru can be divided into precept masters, Mahayana masters, and Tantric masters, all of which have different requirements.
+Gurus can be divided into precept gurus, Mahayana gurus, and Tantric gurus, all of which have different requirements.

+#### 2. Requirements for the Ordination Guru

-2. The conditions for the teacher to teach the precepts require that the teacher who imparts the precepts and the precepts refers to the teacher who transmits the precepts of other and liberation, such as the teacher who transmits the five precepts, the novice precepts, and the monk precepts.
+The conditions for the guru to teach the precepts and vows require that the teacher who imparts the precepts and the vows refers to the guru Guru who taught the Five Precepts, the Novice Precepts, and the Bhikkhu Precepts.

-A precept master also needs to meet five conditions: purity of precepts; knowledge of disciplines; compassion; purity of residence; knowledge of timing.
+A precept master also needs to meet five conditions: purity of precepts; knowledge of discipline; compassion; cleanliness of residence; patience.

-(1) Purification of precepts
+(1) Purity of precepts

- As a teacher of precepts and precepts, first of all, he must have received and held the precepts of monks, and he must pass ten years of precepts.
+ As a teacher of precepts and vows, first of all, he must have received ordination and upheld the vows of monks, for more than ten years.

 38

-Not only should the discipline be pure, but the precepts should also be pure.
+Not only should the discipline be pure, but the vows should also be unbroken.

 For example, when you wear a cassock, you need to dress very standardly and not casually.

 Precepts and tenets must be pure.

-(2) Masters who are familiar with the precepts and precepts must be familiar with the prescribed requirements of the precepts.
+(2) Masters who are familiar with the precepts and vows must be familiar with the prescribed requirements of the precepts.

 For example, it is necessary to understand what is abstinence and what is a violation of the precepts; if one violates the precepts, how to repent and remedy them, etc.